-The area to explore is located between the beach and the coral reef, which are distant of 350 to 500 yards.
-The further you go to the right, the shallower the water is and the less coral you will see (replaced little by little by seagrass meadows).
+The area to explore is located between the beach and the coral reef, which are distant from 350 to 500 yards.
+The further you go to the right, the shallower the water is and the less coral you will see (replaced to the north by seagrass meadows – see map).
 The further left you go, the closer you will be to the channel, which is a hazardous area because of strong currents.

-In this part of the lagoon (entirely listed as a marine reserve), a total protection zone (with access strictly forbidden) is set off by yellow buoys.
-Don’t go beyond them.
+In this part of the lagoon (entirely listed as a marine reserve), a total protection zone (with access strictly forbidden) is set off by yellow beacons.
 The information signs along the beach will let you know where you are.

-Branching coral of the acropora type is the most prevalent in the lagoon.
+Acropora branching coral is the most prevalent in the lagoon.
 It is spectacular, but also highly fragile, and can be broken by a passing swimfin.
 Watch where you are going, especially when your way lies through narrow or shallow passages.

 The lagoon can be explored at almost any time of year, since the waters are particularly well sheltered.
 In winter the wind forms waves that may make your return to shore more complicated.

-There is a wide range of accommodation and restaurants on the site.
+There is a wide range of accommodation and restaurants on-site.
 Le Récif*** and Le Relais de l’Hermitage*** hotels directly overlooks the beach.
 A large number of food trucks and snack bars are dotted along the beach and the road alongside it, so you can get something to eat and drink at low prices.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.